By: CS2113-AY1819S1-W12-1 Since: Aug 2018

 Step 3.
 The AddressBookParser is called and it returns a FinishTodoCommand object to the LogicManager.

 Step 4.
 The LogicManager will call execute() on the FinishTodoCommand object.
-If no to-do of the corresponding index is found, it would return a string of message MESSAGE_INVALID_TODO_DISPLAYED_INDEX
+If no to-do of the corresponding index is found, it would return a string of message MESSAGE_INVALID_TODO_DISPLAYED_INDEX.

 Step 5.
-The Logic component then interacts with the AddressBook component to execute removeTodo(target)
+The Logic component then interacts with the AddressBook component to execute removeTodo(target) to remove the to-do task.

 Step 6.
-The command result would then return the message MESSAGE_FINISH_TODO_SUCCESS
+The command result would then return the message MESSAGE_FINISH_TODO_SUCCESS in a string.

 The following diagram illustrates how the FinishTodo operation works: